-Weight vests are commonly used to increase the resistance of bodyweight workouts -- such as squats, pull-ups and pushups -- but they can also be worn throughout the day to help the wearer burn more calories, grow stronger bones through increased load-bearing and build muscular strength and endurance.
+Weight vests are commonly used to increase the resistance of bodyweight workouts — such as squats, pull-ups and push-ups — but wearing a weighted vest all day can burn more calories, grow stronger bones through increased load-bearing and build muscular strength and endurance.

 Weight to Endure

-Because you will be wearing it for long-term exercise, it is a good idea to follow the 10-percent rule by starting with 10-percent of your body weight and only increasing the resistance by 10-percent each week.
+Because you will be wearing it for long-term exercise, it is a good idea to follow the 10 percent rule by starting with 10 percent of your body weight and only increasing the resistance by 10 percent each week.
 For this purpose, adjustable weight vests serve best.
 It is also a good idea to get used to the vest and test the weight by wearing the vest during shorter exercises.

 Beginners should wear shoes with plenty of padding as well as ankle and arch support, especially if prone to injuries like plantar fasciitis.
 For those who have trained their feet for minimalist shoes, the vest challenges the strength and balance of foot muscles, like the abductor hallucis.
 Because weight vests can be bulky, plan to wear loose-fitting clothes.

 A weight vest can be an effective weapon in the fight against the sedentary lifestyle led by almost half of Americans.
 As you progress through daily activities, the extra weight will not only increase the difficulty of normal movements, like standing and walking, but also keep you more focused and aware of your body's movements.

 Wear With Caution

 If any muscles or joints start to hurt, take off the vest.
 Do half-days if needed and build up your timing and weight slowly.
-Make sure you keep a straight, neutral spine all day, especially when sitting or bending over.
+Make sure you maintain good posture and keep a straight, neutral spine all day, especially when sitting or bending over.
 It is a good idea to consult your doctor before using weight vests, especially if you have special problems or concerns.